whusym/Cilia-segmentation-pytorch-tiramisu/README.md

 See the [contributors.md](https://github.com/dsp-uga/kampf/blob/master/contributors.md) file for detailed contributions by each team member.

 ## How to Contribute
-We are welcome to any kind of contribution.
-If we want to contribute, just create a ticket!
+We welcome any kind of contribution.
+If you want to contribute, just create a ticket!

 ## License
 LGPL-3.0.
 See [LICENSE](https://github.com/dsp-uga/kampf/blob/master/LICENSE) for details.

-## More References
+## Other References
-We also benefited from these two following paper on the issues of cilia motion:
+We also benefited from these two papers on cilia motion and segmentation:

 [Lu, Charles, et al. "Stacked Neural Networks for end-to-end ciliary motion analysis." arXiv preprint arXiv:1803.07534 (2018).](https://arxiv.org/abs/1803.07534)